auth0/docs/articles/connections/calling-an-external-idp-api.md

 You are now ready to call the IdP's API.
 Please refer to the IdP's documentation for specifics on how to do so.

 ::: warning
 Make sure that you don't expose the IdP tokens to your client-side application!
+If your client is public refer to the [frontend section](#from-the-frontend) of this article.
 :::

 ::: note